-- Speaking of Trek; on Star Trek: Deep Space Nine the Jem Hadar, soldiers of the Dominion, don't need to eat or sleep.
-Instead they need a very specific chemical for the rest of their lifes, or they'll die.
+- Star Trek: Deep Space Nine: The Jem Hadar, soldiers of the Dominion, don't need to eat or sleep.
+Instead they need a very specific chemical (Ketracel-White or "the White") for the rest of their lives, or they'll die.

-- Star Trek: Deep Space Nine also has Changelings, a race of shapeshifters who do not need food, water, or oxygen.
+- Star Trek: Deep Space Nine also has Changelings, a race of shapeshifters who do not need food, water, or oxygen who happen to also be the masters of genetic engineering that created the Jem Hadar in the first place.
 Laas travels in space without the aid of a ship, suggesting that they do not need heat or pressure to survive.
 Subverted with Odo, who needs to rest in his default liquid form every sixteen hours or suffer ill effects.